serpent-os/serpentos.com/docs/privacy.md

 title: "Privacy"
 date: 2020-08-22T02:17:16+01:00
 draft: false
-Callout: "Serpent OS will always respect your privacy"
+hide:
+  - navigation
 ---

+# Serpent OS will always respect your privacy.

 Our core policy, in laymans terms, is:

     We don't want or need your data.

-# Definitions
+## Definitions

 **Content Vs Personally Identifiable Data**: We identify content as willingly provided and becoming a central part of the platform.
 It is at the user's discretion if they provide their real name or not (except in the case of code contributions).
 By submitting content, you agree that it will remain part of the target platform (i.e. Phabricator) as long as it is consistent with community guidelines (in which case we may remove offensive content.)